enide-electronics/inverter-to-mqtt-esp8266/HARDWARE.md

 <img src='images/soyo-11-esp-board-and-limiter.jpg' width='640px'>

 ### Optional cover
-I found someone in Germany [created a cover for the inverter underside](https://www.thingiverse.com/thing:6207012).
+I found [a cover for the inverter underside](https://www.thingiverse.com/thing:6207012) on ThingiVerse, made by [EngelbertFleischer](https://www.thingiverse.com/engelbertfleischer/designs).
 It's a tight fit so it will not fall even when the inverter gets warm.

 <img src='images/soyo-12-optional-cover-sideways.jpg' width='640px'>